Ten Years Anniversary (Part 2 of 2)

 However few you are stepping onto this blog, or my YouTube channel by accident either first or a dozen times – I appreciate your visitation.

-There is one more statement, that I am guessing people might be curious about.
+There is one more, in a form of statement, I am guessing people might be curious about.
 And that is “Live-It-Forward”.

 Do not simply pay yourself or others – the shortest route to instrumental gratification.
 Small talk, or a handful of coins can only do so much as just that, lip service.
 But ~ give a stranger a lesson or a saying they’d never forget.
 Easier said than done, but the experience and whatever repercussions leading afterwards, is hard to ignore.